syntax-tree/mdast-util-mdx-jsx/readme.md

 ## API

-This package exports the following identifiers: `mdxJsxFromMarkdown`, `mdxJsxToMarkdown`.
+This package exports the identifiers `mdxJsxFromMarkdown` and `mdxJsxToMarkdown`.
 There is no default export.